-OAC 252:100-2 (Incorporation by Reference) [Applicable] The purpose of this Subchapter is to incorporate by reference applicable provisions of Title 40 of the Code of Federal Regulations listed in OAC 252:100, Appendix Q. These requirements are addressed in the "Federal Regulations" section.
+OAC 252:100-2 (Incorporation by Reference) [Applicable] This subchapter incorporates by reference applicable provisions of Title 40 of the Code of Federal Regulations, which are listed in OAC 252:100, Appendix Q. These requirements are addressed in the "Federal Regulations" section.

 OAC 252:100-3 (Air Quality Standards and Increments) [Applicable] Primary Standards are in Appendix E and Secondary Standards are in Appendix F of the Air Pollution Control Rules.
 At this time, all of Oklahoma is in attainment of these standards.

-OAC 252:100-5 (Registration, Emissions Inventory and Annual Operating Fees) [Applicable] Subchapter 5 requires sources of air contaminants to register with Air Quality, file emission inventories annually, and pay annual operating fees based upon total annual emissions of regulated pollutants.
+OAC 252:100-5 (Registration of Air Contaminant Sources) [Applicable] Subchapter 5 requires sources of air contaminants to register with Air Quality, file emission inventories annually, and pay annual operating fees based upon total annual emissions of regulated pollutants.
 Emission inventories have been submitted and fees paid for the past years.

-OAC 252:100-8 (Permits for Part 70 and Major NSR Sources) [Applicable] Part 5 includes the general administrative requirements for part 70 permits.
+OAC 252:100-8 (Permits for Part 70 Sources) [Applicable] Part 5 includes the general administrative requirements for Part 70 permits.
 Any planned changes in the operation of the facility which result in emissions not authorized in the permit and which exceed the "Insignificant Activities" or "Trivial Activities" thresholds require prior notification to AQD and may require a permit modification.
-Insignificant activities mean individual emission units that either are on the list in Appendix I (OAC 252:100) or whose actual calendar year emissions do not exceed the following limits:
+Insignificant activities refer to those individual emission units either listed in Appendix I or whose actual calendar year emissions do not exceed the following limits.

-- 5 TPY of any one criteria pollutant - 2 TPY of any one hazardous air pollutant (HAP) or 5 TPY of multiple HAPs or 20% of any threshold less than 10 TPY for a HAP that EPA may establish by rule
+- 5 TPY of any one criteria pollutant - 2 TPY of any one hazardous air pollutant (HAP) or 5 TPY of multiple HAPs or 20% of any threshold less than 10 TPY for a HAP that the EPA may establish by rule

-Emissions limitations have not been established for CM-2823 and CM-2824 since they are "grandfathered."
-Emission limitations and operational requirements necessary to assure compliance with all applicable requirements for all sources are taken from the operating permit application, previous issued permits, or are developed from the applicable requirement.
+Emissions limitations and operational requirements necessary to assure compliance with all applicable requirements for all sources are taken from the operating permit application, or developed from the applicable requirement.

-OAC 252:100-9 (Excess Emission Reporting Requirements) [Applicable] Except as provided in OAC 252:100-9-7(a)(1), the owner or operator of a source of excess emissions shall notify the Director as soon as possible but no later than 4:30 p.m. the following working day of the first occurrence of excess emissions in each excess emission event.
+OAC 252:100-9 (Excess Emissions and Malfunction Reporting Requirements) [Applicable] Except as provided in OAC 252:100-9-7(a)(1), the owner or operator of a source of excess emissions shall notify the Director as soon as possible but no later than 4:30 p.m. the following working day of the first occurrence of excess emissions in each excess emission event.
 No later than thirty (30) calendar days after the start of any excess emission event, the owner or operator of an air contaminant source from which excess emissions have occurred shall submit a report for each excess emission event describing the extent of the event and the actions taken by the owner or operator of the facility in response to this event.
 Request for mitigation, as described in OAC 252:100-9-8, shall be included in the excess emission event report.
 Additional reporting may be required in the case of ongoing emission events and in the case of excess emissions reporting required by 40 CFR Parts 60, 61, or 63.